Leonardo1268/Best-Games/README.md

 # Best-Games
-This is a responsive website about video games that i made
+This is a responsive website about the best video games